luckkyzhou/NAT/README.md

 - Call those have "\*" either in ip or in port in nat rules.
 Match these data first, the program can be faster.
 4. More well define the challenge
 - Predefine a NAT.txt and FLOW.txt to store inputs.
+5. Something else to highlight
+- This project is based on c++.
+Use NAT.cpp to run this program.

 ## Functionality
 1. Yes, the code work correctly